 All fats on the meal plan are healthy – which is why I call this approach “low carb high healthy fat”, but for a small percentage of people for whom high LDL cholesterol continues to be a concern, eating less saturated fat may be beneficial.
 Each person’s needs and familial risks are different, so no one low carb high healthy fat Meal Plan is the same.

-Carbs are a healthy part of the low carb high healthy fat diet, but excess carb is minimized.
+Carbs are a healthy part of the low carb high fat diet, but the quantity of carb is minimized.

-There are naturally-occurring carbs in non-starchy vegetables and low-sugar fruit (such as lemon, lime, eggplant, cucumber and tomatoes) and berries, as well as those found in nuts and seeds – and these are not restricted.
+There are naturally-occurring carbs in non-starchy vegetables and low-sugar fruit (such as lemon, lime, eggplant, cucumber and tomatoes) as well as berries, as well as those found in nuts and seeds, as mentioned above.

 When starting a Low Carb High Healthy Fat Diet